rdz-oss/BattyBirdNET-Pi/README.md

 * Install as above
 * Go to the Tools setting
-* Log in as user 'birdnet', leave password empty
+* Log in as user 'birdnet',  password 'birdnet' by default
 * Settings -> Advanced Settings -> Bat Classifier (use USA or UK)
 * If you have set your lat/lon before on the basic settings you can activate the automatic sunrise/sunset determination service
 * You can activate the switch to bird detection during the day if you like